AUTISTIC INTELLIGENCE

 ASPERGER INTELLIGENCE

 The whole definition of the term “neurological disorder” implies that something is going wrong in the brain.
-However, there is a growing recognition of the fact that when it comes to the processes in our brain, “going wrong” does not necessarily mean “going bad”.
+However, there is a growing recognition that when it comes to the processes in our brain, “going wrong” does not necessarily mean “going bad”.
 Our brain is too complicated a mechanism to be interpreted in simplistic terms.
 Some neurological disorders produce a peculiar state of mind often associated with high artistic and scientific achievements.

-Autistic children want to figure out how things work, rather than art, they study biology, chemistry, and physics.
+Autistic children want to figure out how things work; rather than art, they study biology, chemistry, and physics.
 Kids formerly ridiculed as nerds and brainiacs have grown up to become the architects of our future.
 People with autism, dyslexia and other cognitive differences make contributions to society that so-called normal people are incapable of making.
 The tribe of industrious hermits invented the modern digital world.

 Rather than being considered a normal child trapped within an “autistic shell,” waiting to be rescued, Asperger’s is “a way of being” that colours every experience, sensation, perception, thought, emotion, and encounter, every aspect of existence.